How to grow foxgloves

-Foxgloves are popular in cottage garden planting schemes, loved for their spires of bell-shaped, bee-friendly tubular pink flowers with a spotted centre.
+Foxgloves (Digitalis) are popular in cottage garden planting schemes, loved for their spires of bell-shaped, bee-friendly tubular flowers.
 Most foxgloves are biennial, meaning they put on root and foliage growth in year one, and then flower and set seed in year two, before dying.
-However some varieties of foxglove are perennial.
+However, some varieties of foxglove are short-lived perennials.

 Bear in mind that all parts of foxgloves are poisonous, and can kill an adult human if any part of the plant is ingested.
-You may want to avoid growing them if you have pets prone to eating garden plants.
+You may want to avoid growing them if you have pets or young children.

 How to grow foxgloves

 Grow foxgloves in moist but well-drained soil in full sun to full shade – some varieties are more shade tolerant than others.
 Deadhead spent blooms after flowering to encourage a second flush or let them self-seed over the garden.
 Biennial types can be dug up after they have set seed but perennial foxgloves should be cut back for autumn, ready to bloom again the following year.